VilleSchulz/VilleSchulz/README.md

 # 👋 Hi there, I'm Ville Schulz!

-I am a second-year **Information and Communications Technology Engineering** student at **Metropolia University of Applied Sciences**, based in Finland.
+I am a second-year **Information and Communications Technology Engineering majoring in Software Development**  student at **Metropolia University of Applied Sciences**, based in Finland.
 I’m passionate about **software development**, **web technologies**, and continuously learning new skills to solve real-world problems.

 ---